New York Law Banning Courthouse Picketing Ruled Unconstitutional

 Cote, a Bill Clinton appointee, also did not buy the defendants’ argument that the law only criminalizes expression that is likely to disrupt ongoing court proceedings, as “the statute contains no such limitation,” and she declined to try to narrowly construe the law to avoid a constitutional question at the request of the defendants, who did not offer such a construction of the law themselves.

-Reacting to Wednesday’s decision, Eric Freedman, a distinguished law professor at Hofstra University, considered Cote’s findings “a completely appropriate and unsurprising application of the most basic principles of the First Amendment.”
+Reacting to Wednesday’s decision, Eric M. Freedman, a distinguished law professor at Hofstra University, considered Cote’s findings “a completely appropriate and unsurprising application of the most basic principles of the First Amendment.”

 Freedman offered that Picard’s actions are “exactly what the First Amendment is designed to protect” since “government bodies, including court bodies, are subject to criticism and advocacy about why what they are doing is wrong and should be changed.”